-The allied health professional providing the service may be a member of the TCAs team convened by the GP to manage a patient's chronic condition and complex care needs.
-However, the service may also be provided by an allied health professional who is not a member of the TCAs team, provided that the service has been identified as necessary by the patient's GP and recommended in the patient's care plan/s.
+The allied health professional providing the service may be a member of the TCAs team convened by the GP or medical practitioner to manage a patient's chronic condition and complex care needs.
+However, the service may also be provided by an allied health professional who is not a member of the TCAs team, provided that the service has been identified as necessary by the patient's GP or medical practitioner and recommended in the patient's care plan/s.